Previous years' general terms and conditions can be found at the bottom of the page.

 1.2 Responsibility to comply with terms and conditions

 The administrating organisation and applicant are responsible for complying with the terms and conditions.
-If the administrating organisation is also the applicant, the administrating organisation is responsible for complying with the terms and conditions in both these capacities.
+As the recipient of the funding awarded, the administrating organisation has ultimate responsibility for ensuring that all requirements according to the terms and conditions are fulfilled.

 1.3 Period of validity of terms and conditions